niuware/niuware.github.io/quick-docs.md

 <a name="file-attrib"></a>
 ### Files: Attributes

-The return value for the `save` method is an `Niuware\WebFramework\File` object, or `null` if there was an error uploading the file.
+The return value for the `save` method is an `Niuware\WebFramework\Http\File` object, or `null` if there was an error uploading the file.
 You can retrieve the following attributes:

 {% highlight php %}
 [App/Controllers/MyController.php]